On Cinema: Tim Heidecker

-Played by Tim Heidecker as a fictionalized version of himself, Heidecker is the creator and host of On Cinema.
-Despite being host, he appears to know very little about the films he is discussing, although he is a fan of Tom Cruise and Jack Reacher.
-Heidecker often uses his show to discuss his conservative views and personal problems, or to promote his other projects, like his action series Decker, his band Dekkar or his company HEI Inc. Heidecker is an aggressive and egomaniacal alcoholic, constantly drinking and berating his costars during the Oscar specials.
+Played by Tim Heidecker as a fictionalized version of himself, Tim is the creator and host of On Cinema.
+He appears to know very little about the films he is discussing, and in some episodes has clearly not bothered watching them, although he is a fan of Tom Cruise and Jack Reacher.
+Tim often uses his show to discuss his conservative views, his personal problems, and to promote his other projects, like his action series Decker, his band Dekkar, and his company HEI Inc.

-Heidecker has faced multiple family problems throughout the show.
-Heidecker has an estranged teenage son from his first marriage, which ended after he underwent brain surgery against the wishes of his wife.
-He then met Ayaka while she was staying with his family as a foreign exchange student.
-The two eventually marry and have a child called Tom Cruise Jr. Heidecker.
-Tom Cruise Jr. died shortly after birth after Heidecker refused to have him vaccinated, and his death led to their marriage rapidly spiraling apart.
-After they divorced, Heidecker married Juliana, the sister of fellow Dekkar band member Axiom, which was short-lived.
-Heidecker then began a relationship with Toni Newman, the sole juror who refused to find Heidecker guilty and Heidecker's aide for his political campaign.
-They married twice, but following an affair and a trip to rehab, a newly sober Toni divorced Heidecker.
-Later, after Toni’s son Matt is shot and killed, they reconcile, with Heidecker taking the name of "Newman Heidecker" owing to a misunderstanding while getting his marriage license certified.
+Tim is an aggressive and egomaniacal alcoholic; he tends to drink heavily during the Oscar specials and begin ranting and berating his costars.
+He has an estranged teenage son from his first marriage, which ended after he underwent brain surgery against the wishes of his wife.
+He then married Ayaka, a foreign exchange student, and the two had a son, Tom Cruise Jr. Heidecker.
+Tom Cruise Jr. died after Tim refused to have him vaccinated, and the marriage soon ended.
+Tim then became involved with Toni Newman, his aide during his campaign for San Bernardino district attorney.
+They married twice, but following an affair and a trip to rehab, a newly sober Toni divorced Tim.
+Later, after Toni’s son Matt was shot and killed, they reconciled and married again.
+While attempting to get the marriage license certified, Tim accidentally changed his name to "Newman Heidecker".